 Furthermore, the Israel Museum also operates two off-site locations: the Rockefeller Archaeological Museum, which focuses on archaeology from ancient Israel, and the historic Ticho House, which features exhibitions by younger Israeli artists.
 So to enjoy a visit to the museum, I invite you to book a private tour of the museum; that without a doubt will enhance your visit.

 Sunday, Monday, Wednesday, Thursday, and Saturday: 10 am-5 pm

 Tuesdays: 4 pm-9 pm

 Phone: +972 2-670-8811

-I recommend you strongly to come early that you could enjoy all that the museum has to offer!
-If I were you I would start in the archaeological wing and the Shrine of the Book.
-Then if you have more time to spare you should check out the model of 2nd Temple Jerusalem.
+I strongly recommend you come early so that you can enjoy all that the museum has to offer!
+I would start in the archaeological wing and the Shrine of the Book if I were you.
+Then, if you have more time to spare, you should check out the model of the 2nd Temple Jerusalem.
 So don’t hesitate and go check it out!